• Skip to primary navigation

 Money Tamer

-Steffa Mantilla is a Certified Financial Education Instructor (CFEI) and has paid off close to $100,000 in debt since following Dave Ramsey’s plan.
-She hopes to be mortgage-free within 3 years.
+Steffa Mantilla is a Certified Financial Education Instructor (CFEI) and has paid off close to $100,000 in debt following Dave Ramsey’s plan.
+She hopes to be mortgage-free within three years.

 Money Tamer is a personal finance blog geared towards women.
 It covers the topics of learning how to budget, live a debt-free lifestyle, saving money, and making money.

-She continues to share her financial knowledge in order to help other families have more freedom to choose their path.
+She continues to share her financial knowledge in order to help other families have more freedom to choose their paths.

 Millionaire Before 50